 a.
 Objectives:

-- To help Ss revise the vocabulary items they have learnt in units 4-5-6 words related to life in the past, experiences, and changes in lifestyles;
+- To help Ss revise the vocabulary items they have learnt in Units 4-5-6 words related to life in the past, experiences, and changes in lifestyles;

 - To provide Ss with more practice on the use of some key words and phrases in a new context.